Erika Bugaj, MA, MSW, LICSW

 Monique is a licensed independent clinical social worker practicing in Washington, DC.
 She began practicing social work in 2006 and has practiced within a variety of settings.
 Monique’s individual work with clients has centered around issues such as recovery from sexual trauma, grief and loss, work and relationship concerns, and addiction recovery.
 Monique holds a Master of Social Work degree from The Catholic University of America with a clinical concentration of study and completed post-graduate training with the Wendt Center for Loss and Healing.
 She is also a long-time volunteer providing crisis intervention and suicide prevention assistance.
 One of Monique’s favorite hobbies is baking cakes from scratch and she is also beginning to venture further into the mysterious realm of pies.

-Check out Monique's other profiles here: Psychology Today
+Check out Monique's other profiles here:

-Edie Mead, MSW, LICSW
+Liz Buchanan, MSW, LICSW